CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 3. Activate the environment and install the local SpinWaveToolkit with the `dev_doc` option (adds dependencies for the development of the module and documentation).
 This can be done by running `py -m pip install .[dev_doc]` in the terminal.
 4. Navigate yourself to the `docs` folder by running `cd docs` in terminal.
 5. Run `.\make html` to build the local documentation, which will be located in `build/html`.
 To view it, open the `index.html` in your browser.
 6. Now if you want to change something, do so.
-Then reinstall SpinWaveToolkit in the virtual environment by first navigating to root of the repo (`cd ..`) and installing the local files (`py -m pip install . --no-deps`, if you also changed some dependencies, omit the `--no-deps` flag).
+If you changed something in the docstrings/code of the SpinWaveToolkit, then you need to reinstall it in the virtual environment by first navigating to root of the repo (`cd ..`) and installing the local files (`py -m pip install . --no-deps`, if you also changed some dependencies, omit the `--no-deps` flag).
 7. Repeat steps 4 and 5.
 8. Cycle through steps 6-7 until satisfied with testing and then commit your changes.